yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

 When deploying the [multi-site example](/sbp/wan-replication-gateway.html) you should change the `shiro.ini` for each site to match the local site Space URL.
 For example, to connect to the DE space you should have the web application use a `shiro.ini` with the following:

 {%highlight java%}
-sessionDAO.activeSessionsCacheName = jini://*/*/wanSpaceDE?groups=DE
+connector.url = jini://*/*/wanSpaceDE?groups=DE
 {%endhighlight%}

 To connect to the US space you should have the web application use a `shiro.ini` with the following:

 {%highlight java%}
-sessionDAO.activeSessionsCacheName = jini://*/*/wanSpaceUS?groups=US
+connector.url = jini://*/*/wanSpaceUS?groups=US
 {%endhighlight%}

 # Considerations

 ## Web Application Context

 Global HTTP session sharing works only when your application is deployed as a non-root context.
-It is relying on browser cookies for identifying user session, specifically JSESSIONID cookie.
+It is relying on browser cookies for identifying user session, specifically `JSESSIONID` cookie.
 Cookies are generated at a context name per host level.
 This way all the links on the page are referring to the same cookie/user session.

 ## WebSphere Application Server HttpSessionIdReuse Custom Property

-When using the Global HTTP session sharing with WebSphere Application Server , please enable the [HttpSessionIdReuse](http://pic.dhe.ibm.com/infocenter/wasinfo/v7r0/index.jsp?topic=%2Fcom.ibm.websphere.express.doc%2Finfo%2Fexp%2Fae%2Frprs_custom_properties.html) custom property.
+When using XAP Global HTTP session sharing with applications deployed into WebSphere Application Server, please enable the [HttpSessionIdReuse](http://pic.dhe.ibm.com/infocenter/wasinfo/v7r0/index.jsp?topic=%2Fcom.ibm.websphere.express.doc%2Finfo%2Fexp%2Fae%2Frprs_custom_properties.html) custom property.
 In a multi-JVM environment that is not configured for session persistence setting this property to true enables the session manager to use the same session information for all of a user's requests even if the Web applications that are handling these requests are governed by different JVMs.

 ## Transient Attribute